Healthy Recipes Blog

 Seasoning the crackers.

 Bake the crackers until browned, about 15-20 minutes, in a preheated 350°F oven.
-Let them cool for at least 15 minutes on a cooling rack before serving.
+Let them cool for at least 15 minutes (30 minutes is better) on a cooling rack before serving.
 They crisp up as they cool.

 Crackers are ready.

-• It's best to use a rimless cookie sheet in this recipe.
+1. It's best to use a rimless cookie sheet.
 This enables you to roll the dough right on the pan.
 It's OK to use a rimmed baking sheet, but then you'll need to roll the dough and cut the crackers on parchment paper on your work surface, then carefully transfer them to the baking sheet.
 A rimmed baking sheet won't allow you the space needed to roll the dough.

 Crackers in edges are darker.